 My four year old iMac is not too happy about running Parallels with Windows 7, though, so perhaps an upgrade is on the cards.

 We decided to invest in the entire MadPak suite so we could also try Capture for screenshots and see how it fares against SnagIt, which is my current favourite tool for screen captures.
 MadPak is expensive, but we got a great deal with maintenance that will have us set up for a good while yet.
-I haven’t actually purchased SnagIt from TechSmith yet, but I’ve been a loyal Jing user for years.
-I’ve recently found SnagIt much more useful because it allows you to time-delay a capture, meaning your mouse pointer can be included in the shot, and you can open any menus or drop-downs you need to show.
-That saves lots of time annotating screenshots, which is a godsend in itself.
-I also love the fade out effect that makes cropped screenshots appear very tidily on screen.
+(I haven’t actually purchased SnagIt from TechSmith yet, but I’ve been a loyal Jing user for years.
+I’ve recently found SnagIt much more useful because it allows you to time-delay a capture, meaning your mouse pointer can be included in the shot, and you can open any menus or drop-downs you need to show.)

 Mathew has been using Camtasia Studio 7 for most of his screencasting, but has also just completed a project in BB FlashBack Pro, a screen recording package from BlueBerry Consultants.
 Next, he’s going to try Madcap Mimic which came as part of our MadPak purchase.

 Which One Did You Choose?

 Christmas is creeping up on us fast: we’ve barely had time to buy any gifts because we’re working hard to get ahead with our copywriting and technical writing assignments.
 Red Robot also now has an additional freelance copywriter on board; he’s helping us to finalise a few odds and ends so we can enjoy a few days in front of the TV next weekend.